biolink/biolink-model/index.md

 ## Datamodel

-The schema assumes a property graph, where nodes represent individual entities, and edges represent relationship between entities.
+The schema assumes a property graph, where nodes represent individual entities, and edges represent relationships between entities.
 Biolink Model provides a schema for representing both nodes and edges.